-- Use the Sequential Test to locate new development in least risky areas, giving highest priority to Flood Zone 1 - Use the Sequential Test and approach within development sites to inform site layout by locating the most vulnerable elements of a development in the lowest risk areas.
+- Use the Sequential Test to locate new development in least risky areas, giving highest priority to Flood Zone 1 - Direct new development away from flood risk areas and areas that are currently defended along the Severn Estuary to enable the Environment Agency to achieve the long-term goal of 'retreating the line' - Use the Sequential Test and approach within development sites to inform site layout by locating the most vulnerable elements of a development in the lowest risk areas.
 For example, the use of low-lying ground in waterside areas for recreation, amenity and environmental purposes can provide an effective means of flood risk management as well as providing connected green spaces with consequent social and environmental benefits

-- Ensure that a positive gain in floodplain storage capacity is provided on-site and ensure that there is no negative impact on flood conveyance routes - Build resilience into a site's design (e.g. flood resistant or resilient design, raised floor levels) - Identify long-term opportunities to remove development from the floodplain through land swapping - Ensure development is 'safe'.
-For residential developments to be classed as 'safe', dry pedestrian access to and from the development should be possible without passing through the 1 in 100 year plus climate change floodplain; emergency vehicular access should be possible during times of flood; and the development should include flood resistance and resilience measures to ensure it is safe.
+- Ensure that a positive gain in floodplain storage capacity is provided on-site and ensure that there is no negative impact on flood conveyance routes - Build resilience into a site's design (e.g. flood resistant or resilient design, raised floor levels) - Identify long-term opportunities to remove development from the floodplain through land swapping, particularly along the Severn Estuary - Ensure development is 'safe'.
+For residential developments to be classed as 'safe', dry pedestrian access to and from the development should be possible without passing through the 1% AEP (1 in 100 year) plus climate change floodplain; emergency vehicular access should be possible during times of flood; and the development should include flood resistance and resilience measures to ensure it is safe.
 Residual risk, i.e. the risks remaining after taking the sequential approach and taking mitigating actions, during the 1 in 1000 year event, should also be 'safe'. - Avoid development immediately downstream/adjacent to reservoirs/impounded water bodies which will be at high hazard areas in the event of failure.